mikedunbar/MADMediaBrowser/README.md

 begin with, but I look forward to improving that as well.

-I welcome any and all feedback, and I'm intentionally publishing this with some glaring warts, to serve as motivation to clean them up before too many prospective employers take a look and need to hold there nose. :sunglasses:
+I welcome any and all feedback, and I'm intentionally publishing this with some glaring warts, to serve as motivation to clean them up before too many prospective employers take a look and throw my application in the dust bin. :sunglasses:

-# What's Implemented So Far
+# Features and Tech Stack
 - Multiple product versions: Free vs Paid
 - Custom splash screen with branding message
 - Material 3 App Theming
 - Material 3 App Scaffolding, with top and bottom bars, plus navigation drawer
-- Kotlin
 - Coroutines
 - Jetpack Compose UI
 - Jetpack Navigation